 Our Company undertakes publicity through media, both print and electronic to increase the visibility of our brand.
 Our media plan ensures the visibility and reach of our Kosamattam brand within the desired budget.
 These advertisements are carried out across various states wherever our Company has presence.
 This helps individual branches to target the public and thereby generate business from the locality.
-For the six months period ended September 30, 2022 and the financial years ended March 31, 2022, March 31, 2021 and March 31, 2020 and, our total advertisement expenditure were ₹91.83 lakhs, ₹543.92 lakhs, ₹323.52 lakhs and ₹853.50 lakhs, respectively.
+For the the financial years ended March 31, 2022, March 31, 2021 and March 31, 2020 and, our total advertisement expenditure were ₹543.92 lakhs, ₹323.52 lakhs and ₹853.50 lakhs, respectively.